exercism/v3/languages/swift/exercises/concept/enums/.docs/after.md

 // prints: "You pressed a non-directional button."
 ```

-However, this automatically makes the `switch` exhaustive, so if we were to add, say, diagonal direction cases, like `.upAndLeft` to the enum, we would not know to update that switch and we would wrongly be told that a non-directional button was pressed.
+However, this automatically makes any `switch` exhaustive, so if we were to add, say, diagonal direction cases, like `.upAndLeft` to the enum, we would not know to update that switch and we would wrongly be told that a non-directional button was pressed.
 To prevent this, it is better to explicitly list all cases where possible.

 ```swift
 lastPressed = .select